Tobacco use in Australia

 - The progress of tobacco control in Western Australia: achievements, challenges and hopes for the future

 The National Drug Strategy Household Survey (NDSHS) collects information on alcohol and tobacco consumption, and illicit drug use among the general population in Australia.
 It also surveys people’s attitudes and perceptions relating to tobacco, alcohol and other drug use.
 Survey findings relate mainly to people aged 14 years or older.
-The key findings from tobacco use from the NDSHS 2016 can be found here.
+The key findings from the NDSHS 2016 can be found here.